Slavery and freedom. Democracy and opportunity. Rights and responsibility.

 Immerse yourself in an extraordinary community of Utopian abolitionists and reformers of the 1840's.

-Radical Equality is one of a series of online exhibit by the Collaborative’s Emerging America program.
-Each exhibit showcases gems from the collections of Western Massachusetts museums and models strategies to engage learners through compelling stories and source materials.
-Part of our aim is to inspire teachers and students to identify and engage the remarkable stories of their own communities and publish them.
+Radical Equality is one of a collection of online exhibits by the Collaborative’s Emerging America program.
+Each exhibit showcases gems from the collections of Massachusetts museums and models strategies to engage learners through compelling stories and source materials.

-Two online exhibits present a select group of primary sources, stimulating questions, and engaging tools of analysis and reflection
+Two online inquiries present primary sources, stimulating questions, and engaging tools of analysis

-Get to know the individuals and critical to the Northampton Association of Euducation and Industry and this time period
+Get to know the individuals and locations critical to the evolution of the NAEI and this time period

-Explore the work of the NAEI in 1842-1846 through historic pictures, maps, letters, newspaper articles, speeches, book excerpts, and advertisements
+Explore the work of the NAEI from 1842-1846 through historic pictures, maps, letters, newspaper articles, advertisements, speeches, and book excerpts